f-gemignani/PRIVSeq/README.md

+# PRIVSeq
-# PRIVSeq-lib for empirical assessment of privacy risk on generic sequential data.
+Library for empirical assessment of privacy risk on generic sequential data.
 Thesis of my bachelor's degree in Computer Science